ESR position offered

 - be in the first four years of her/his research career, since, e.g., completion of master degree, and not have been awarded a doctoral degree;

-- must not have resided or carried out their main activity (work, studies, ect.) in the country of the institution that recruits the student for more than 12 months in the 3 years immediately before the recruitment date;
+- must not have resided or carried out their main activity (work, studies, ect.) in France for more than 12 months in the 3 years immediately before the recruitment date;

-An eligibility screening will take place immediately after the closure of the online applications.
+An eligibility screening will take place immediately after any application reception.
 This will be done by the ACO coordination staff at University Grenoble Alpes.
 Applicants who do not appear to comply with the eligibility criteria listed above will be asked to provide more evidence: applicants who cannot demonstrate their eligibility will be notified by ACO and excluded by the selection.

 Eligible applications will be considered by a committee consisting of the future thesis supervisor(s), the relevant Work Package Coordinator, and the ACO network Coordinator and Deputy.

-The selection panel will select candidates for an (virtual) interview.
+The selection panel will select candidates for a virtual interview.

-Candidates will be ranked by each selection panel including a list of reserve candidates.
+Candidates will then be ranked by the selection panel including a list of reserve candidates.